egolfbr/keras_visualizer/README.md

 ```

 ## Future Work
 In order to complete this project in time, we had to sacrifice some functionality that would be very useful to have.
 Hopefully in future versions we can add functionality for custom activation functions, custom layers, sparsely connected layers and many more.
+We are also currently working on a neuron viewer which will be able to simulate a single neuron or a group of neurons on a given layer, given some input data.
 ### Contact information
 Brian Egolf - egolfbr@miamioh.edu